Lonitch/Lonitch.github.io/_posts/2020-06-27-Radiation-Matter-Interaction.md

 Thus, **whenever one wish to accommondate more particle attributes in a physical system, the Hilbert space must be expanded.**

 ### Axioms of quantum mechanics
-The axioms used in QM are postulates that assume the correspondences between mathematical objects and physical quantities.
+The axioms used in QM are postulations that assume the correspondences between mathematical objects and physical quantities.
 This section simply serves as a reminder of basic axioms that we will use later.
 For comprehensive explanations you might need to consult introductory QM textbooks.

 >**Axiom I:** The result of any measurement of an observable can only be one of the eigenvalues of the corresponding operator, and the system state is represented by the corresponding eigenvector.